 Sooner rather than later you will need a local card, linked to a New Zealand bank.
 For information about setting up a bank account here check our Money and Tax section.

 Shoppers’ rights in New Zealand are well protected by the Consumer Guarantees Act.
 The government's Consumer Protection website has all the details.

 Where to buy food

 New Zealand supermarkets are open seven days a week until quite late in the evening.
 As well as food and drink, supermarkets here sell various household items.
 If you are aged 18 or over you can also buy wine and beer in supermarkets.

-Likewise, some petrol stations have basic food and household items.
+- Some petrol stations sell basic food and household items too.

 Where to buy other things